Section 22: Injury allowance

 Scale of injury allowance

-22.8 Injury allowance will be paid to eligible employees as a top up to their sick pay or earnings, when on phased return on reduced pay.
-This calculation will include any contributory state benefits received by the employee to 85 per cent of pay as defined in paragraph 14.4 and paragraphs 14.4 and 14.5 in Section 14 (England and Wales).
+22.8 Injury allowance will be paid to eligible employees as a top up to their sick pay or earnings when on reduced pay, including when on phased return.
+This calculation will include any contributory state benefits received by the employee to 85 per cent of pay as defined in paragraph 14.4 in Section 14 (Scotland and Northern Ireland), paragraph 14.4 in Section 14 (England) and paragraph 14.4 in Section 14 (Wales).

 22.9 The injury allowance payment is subject to National Insurance Contributions and income tax but is not subject to pensions contribution deductions.